 Whenever a baby achieves a milestone, it is like a day of festivities for parents.
 Every small, big thing your baby will do and every milestone they achieve will be etched in your memory forever.
-The importance of toilet training as a milestone is really high up on the chart.
-That is because it is a skill that for some kids might not take much time and effort, but for most kids, potty training takes a lot of effort, patience and time.
+The importance of toilet training is a mile high on the chart.
+That is because it is a skill that for some kids, might not take much time and effort, but for most kids, potty training takes a lot of effort, patience, and time.
 This is one milestone that can neither be rushed nor delayed.
 It will happen at the right time; thus, the importance of potty training is not just in the result but also in the process.
 This article will discuss the importance of potty training, when it should happen and what to remember while initiating the process of training your child!

 When To Begin Toilet Training

 There is no specific age at which toilet training needs to start.
 However, due to the importance of toilet training for a child, it is also essential that you begin at the right time, neither early nor late.
 Toilet training does not depend upon age but the readiness of your child.
 You can start toilet training when your child shows the following signals: